Snowpiercer Retro Review – The Perfect Distraction Movie

 Director Bong Joon-ho has had his name in the media an awful lot recently.
-Parasite, a film which the South Korean filmmaker directed, produced, and wrote, won Best Picture at the latest Academy Awards ceremony.
+Parasite, a film which the South Korean filmmaker directed (and we reviewed), produced, and wrote, won Best Picture at the latest Academy Awards ceremony.
 Movie lovers everywhere have been praising the film for its enlightening take on income inequality.
 And while it’s a pretty intriguing, thrilling film, is it really Bong Joon-ho’s best?
 His 2013 film Snowpiercer would like to join the conversation.
 So, in considering just how much Bong Joon-ho has risen to worldwide recognition, we’re going to take a look in the past with a retro review of Snowpiercer.

 Snowpiercer Retro Review – A Unique Graphic Novel Adaptation

 Think of a graphic novel that’s adapted into a film.
 There’s a good chance that you’re thinking about a superhero movie.
 And while these are easily the most well-known adaptations, there’s plenty of others out there, from quirky TV dramas to films like Snowpiercer.
 The film was based on Le Transperceneige, a 1982 French graphic novel by Jacques Lob.
 Following the release of the film, Titan Comics released an English translation.

 The story of Snowpiercer brings some pretty common themes and raises them to the next level.
 We all know how daunting of a risk that global warming is.
 Well, in the world of this film, a man named Wilford created something that would get the world through a climate engineering catastrophe.
 The only humans left in the world are those who chose to board his circumnavigational train, and it’s been running around the world for well over a decade.
 But, unfortunately, it’s not as simple as any old train ride.
 Snowpiercer takes all of the dystopian movies out there and asks you what would happen if everyone was forced into one confined space.